 Key responsibilities of the student while on elective: The students responsibilities include: obtaining history and physical exams on ED patients, formulation of a differential diagnosis for each patient seen, participation in the diagnostic work-up and final disposition, be present during resuscitations which occur during their shift, and include a discussion of the patients current psychosocial factors during ED case presentations.

-First Day Reporting Instructions: Prior to start of elective, contact course coordinator Ms. Anjana White, at whitean@njms.rutgers.edu or 973-972-2489.
+First Day Reporting Instructions: Prior to start of elective, contact course coordinator Ms. Tiffany Thompson, at tt388@njms.rutgers.edu or 973-972-5886.